 About

-Sarah Wondrack is an artist based in Detroit, Michigan and originally from New Jersey, just outside Asbury Park.
-She has a BFA in Fiber from the University of the Arts and an MFA in Fiber from Cranbrook Academy of Art.
-She has a background as a scenic artist for production companies in New York that focused on films, window displays and fashion events.
-She is open to collaborations, commissions and freelance fabrication work.
-Sarah currently teaches in the Fashion Design and Merchandising department at Wayne State University.
+Sarah Wondrack is an artist based in Brooklyn, NY and originally from New Jersey, just outside Asbury Park.
+She has a BFA in Fibers from the University of the Arts and an MFA in Fibers from Cranbrook Academy of Art.
+She is currently a scenic artist and soft sculptor for film, theatre, window displays and fashion events in NYC.
+She marbles fabric for her brand XO FORM.
+Sarah has shown work in NYFW in three different seasons and continues to pursue different collections combining sculpture and sound.
+Sarah formerly taught in the Fashion Design and Merchandising department at Wayne State University lecturing in textiles and sustainability and teaching beginning to advanced fashion classes.

 I investigate the relationship between the internal and the external and how the mind and body are interdependent.
 By pushing the dualities of grotesque and beauty, I alter the human silhouette and make way to more possibilities.
 Through material exploration, I create surfaces that have inherent qualities that affect the wearer while simultaneously affecting its environment.
 By interpreting the body as a means of communication, I strive to push the limits of what the body is capable of.
 Using emotion as hierarchy, past experiences unfold through making.
 I am interested in how fashion moves beyond a representational meaning of garments, beyond the familiar contours of the human body and beyond fixed forms of identity.
 When we can think about the body in a state of growth and adaptability, we can choose to be resilient and can relate to different ways of thinking about human identity.